Loma Linda University School of Public Health, Department of Nutrition: Vegetarian Research

 Two vegetarian resources have been produced from department research.
 Dr. Joan Sabaté is editor of the book Vegetarian Nutrition.
 This book contains expert summaries of various aspects of a plant-based diet.
 It provides not only ethical, moral, and religious viewpoints from different periods of history but also modern perspectives on health promotion and disease prevention.
-The department has also produced a Vegetarian Food Pyramid, a four-page brochure that includes guidelines for healthful vegetarian diets, serving guides, and other recommended lifestyle habits.
+The department has also produced a Vegetarian Food Pyramid, a four-page brochure that includes guidelines for healthy vegetarian diets, serving guides, and other recommended lifestyle habits.

 Academics

-The Loma Linda University School of Public Health, Department of Nutrition provides programs leading to the Master of Public Health (MPH) and the Doctor of Public Health (DrPH) degrees.
+The Department of Nutrition provides programs leading to the Master of Public Health (MPH) and the Doctor of Public Health (DrPH) degrees.
 These two degrees include a field practicum component and prepare students to sit for the registration examination of the Commission on Dietetic Registration to become a registered dietitian.
 The department also offers the Master of Science (MS) degree in nutrition through the Faculty of Graduate Studies in the areas of nutritional science and clinical nutrition.